Country Studied: Romania

 - Enhanced communication skills

-Why can this Best Practice be useful for the project research?
+Why can this case study be useful for the project research?

-The best practice provides a real-world example of how educators can integrate students with learning difficulties (LD) into a foreign language classroom.
+The case study provides a real-world example of how educators can integrate students with learning disabilities (LD) into a foreign language classroom.
 Which fits the objectives of the project.

 Transferability